sciZer0/7/v/README.md

 The creation of the biggest user base will lead to that, for example, each new global web project on Earth will have an easy and cheap tool to start up right away with a user base of billions of people, airdropping its tokens (incentive points) to people of the base.

-Each new global web project will have the easy and cheap tool to start very powerfully.
+In other words, each new global web project will have the easy and cheap tool to start very powerfully.

 The moat/ptotection of any successful global web project will only be that the project must provide customers/users the conditions that are
 **extremely-hard** for competitors to **improve**.